JRodrigoF/JRodrigoFlores.github.io/_posts/2018-11-11-Genotyping-concordance-sequencing-platforms.md

   - pca
 ---

-Using PCA, here I present an overview of the genotype concordance between Illumina ultra high-coverage (~200x), Illumina high-coverage (~30x), Illumina low-coverage (~7x), Complete Genomics high-coverage (versions 2.0 and 2.2, from ~30x to ~87x) and BGIseq-500 high-coverage (PE100, ~37x) platforms/sequencing-runs.
+Based on PCA, an overview of the genotype concordance between Illumina ultra high-coverage (~200x), Illumina high-coverage (~30x), Illumina low-coverage (~7x), Complete Genomics high-coverage (versions 2.0 and 2.2, from ~30x to ~87x) and BGIseq-500 high-coverage (PE100, ~37x) platforms/sequencing-runs.
 For this purpose I used 12 reference samples for which there are available data in at least two or more of the previous technologies.